Burnett v. National Enquirer, Inc.: Action

 California law specifies that a "newspaper" is protected from all non-economic damages for libel if it publishes a retraction equally conspicuous to the original offending article.
 The Enquirer published a short retraction in April 1976:

 The retraction proved unsatisfactory to Burnett, who went on to sue the Enquirer for libel in Los Angeles Superior Court.
 Because Burnett was judged to be a public figure under the standard of New York Times Co. v.
 Sullivan, she was required to prove "actual malice:" that the defendant, which published the item, knew that it was false or had reckless disregard for whether it was true or false by "clear and convincing evidence."
-During the trial, it became apparent that the Enquirer had published the story on the basis of the account of a paid informant, Couri Hays, who had told the Enquirer that Burnett had taken her souffle around the restaurant in a boisterous manner but that she was emphatically not drunk.
+During the trial, it became apparent that the Enquirer had published the story on the basis of the account of a paid informant, R. Couri Hay, who had told the Enquirer that Burnett had taken her souffle around the restaurant in a boisterous manner but that she was emphatically not drunk.
 He had not said anything about Kissinger.

 An Enquirer reporter had attempted to verify the story but had discovered nothing other than that Burnett had shared her souffle and had conversed with Kissinger.
 Still, the story was published.

 California law specifies that punitive damages can be awarded only if an item is published with "actual malice," which is defined as "that state of mind arising from hatred or ill will toward the plaintiff; provided, however, that such a state of mind occasioned by a good faith belief on the part of the defendant in the truth of the libelous publication or broadcast at the time it is published or broadcast shall not constitute actual malice."
 The trial court instructed the jury that it had to find the "actual malice" (as defined in California state law) "by a preponderance of the evidence" to award punitive damages.

 The jury awarded Burnett $300,000 in compensatory damages and $1.3 million in punitive damages.
 The trial court reduced this to $50,000 in compensatory damages and $750,000 in punitive damages.

 The Enquirer subsequently appealed on four grounds: